arnor-sigurdsson/EIR/docs/api/sequence_models.rst

     mlp_bias (`bool`, *optional*, defaults to `False`):
         Whether to use a bias in up_proj, down_proj and gate_proj layers in the MLP layers. head_dim (`int`, *optional*):
         The attention head dimension.
-If None, it will default to hidden_size // num_heads
+If None, it will default to hidden_size // num_attention_heads

 ::